rotem154154/ImageNet_3GB/README.md

     encode_imagenet.py

-This script processes the dataset, encodes it using **Google SANA’s VAE**, and saves the output in `imagenet_3gb.pt`.
+This script processes the dataset, encodes it using **Nvidia SANA’s VAE**, and saves the output in `imagenet_3gb.pt`.

 ### Decoding and Viewing a Sample Image